 Can a CT scan detect a cracked tooth?

-Modern dentistry is looking for more techniques for CTS detection.
-Some of the promising methods include swept-source optical coherence tomography or SS-OCT, and near-infrared imaging.
+Modern dentistry is seeking additional techniques for CTS detection.
+Some of the promising methods include swept-source optical coherence tomography (SS-OCT) and near-infrared imaging.

 Which tooth most often exhibits cracked tooth syndrome?